realjck/realjck/README.md

 ## 🚀 About Me

 I am a versatile front-end developer with a passion for innovation and interactive experiences.
-With hands-on experience in digital learning, I bring a fresh perspective on development and IT consulting.
+With hands-on experience in digital learning, I transform ideas into value, no matter the stack.

 ## 🛠️ Skills

-Here is the tech stack I like working with:
+Here is the technologies I like working with right now:

 <table>
   <tr>